osbuild/osbuild/test/data/README.md

    then stored in the same directory with the `mpp-*` prefix dropped.
 The generated files are committed to the repository.
 Nevertheless, if you need to regenerate them, use `make test-data`.

+ * `./sources/`:
+   This directory contains test-data for runtime tests of the source-engines.
+It contains a directory that is served via HTTP in the tests, and a directory of test-cases what to expect when using the attached `sources.json`.